 I no longer teach at Lancaster, where I delivered LEC 320 on Africa and a Masters module on Poltiical Ecology.
-I have taught every semester except three since 1993, to over 4,500 students, and currently deliver LEC.320 - Africa: Geographies of Transformation and a Masters module on Political Ecology [and in 2018, Sustainable Consumption].
+I have taught every semester except 3 since 1993, to over 4,500 students.
 I was also Director of the unique, interdisciplinary 370-strong Master of Environment at Melbourne.